gama-platform/gama-platform.github.io/wiki/Statements.md

   * `draw_diffuse_light` (boolean): Allows to show/hide a representation of the lights.
 Default is false.
   * `draw_env` (boolean): Allows to enable/disable the drawing of the world shape and the ordinate axes.
 Default can be configured in Preferences
   * `focus` (geometry): the geometry (or agent) on which the display will (dynamically) focus
-  * `fullscreen` (boolean): Indicates whether or not the display should cover the whole screen (default is false
+  * `fullscreen` (any type in [boolean, int]): Indicates, when using a boolean value, whether or not the display should cover the whole screen (default is false).
+If an integer is passed, specifies also the screen to use: 0 for the primary monitor, 1 for the secondary one, and so on and so forth.
+If the monitor is not available, the first one is used
+  * `keystone` (container): Set the position of the 4 corners of your screen ([topLeft,topRight,botLeft,botRight]), in (x,y) coordinate ( the (0,0) position is the top left corner, while the (1,1) position is the bottom right corner).
+The default value is : [{0,0},{1,0},{0,1},{1,1}]
   * `light` (boolean): Allows to enable/disable the light.
 Default is true
   * `orthographic_projection` (boolean): Allows to enable/disable the orthographic projection.
 Default can be configured in Preferences
-  * `output3D` (any type in [boolean, point]):
-  * `polygonmode` (boolean):
   * `refresh` (boolean): Indicates the condition under which this output should be refreshed (default is true)
   * `refresh_every` (int): Allows to refresh the display every n time steps (default is 1)
+  * `rotate` (float): Set the angle for the rotation around the Z axis
   * `scale` (any type in [boolean, float]): Allows to display a scale bar in the overlay.
 Accepts true/false or an unit name
   * `show_fps` (boolean): Allows to enable/disable the drawing of the number of frames per second
-  * `tesselation` (boolean):
-  * `trace` (any type in [boolean, int]): Allows to aggregate the visualization of agents at each timestep on the display.
-Default is false.
-If set to an int value, only the last n-th steps will be visualized.
-If set to true, no limit of timesteps is applied.
-This facet can also be applied to individual layers
+  * `synchronized` (boolean): Indicates whether the display should be directly synchronized with the simulation
   * `type` (a label): Allows to use either Java2D (for planar models) or OpenGL (for 3D models) as the rendering subsystem
   * `use_shader` (boolean): Under construction...
   * `z_fighting` (boolean): Allows to alleviate a problem where agents at the same z would overlap each other in random ways